josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/👑_Ownership_Control/🐼_the_metropolitan_rabble.md

 ## 📚 Sources

+In the current form, sources are predominantly selected from sources within or supportive of policing as a whole.
+Over time, critique of policing or current and historical practices will be added, wherever possible within narrow bounds to pinpoint the exact arguments and sentiments.
+This will be done with respect to the increasing demand on policing attention and increasing pressure, whilst recognising the mirror increasing concern within impacted groups.
+The goal remains bridging to a place where alternative or uncomfortable viewpoints are understood and can be met where they are.

 ### Sources Cited Directly in This Node

 - [HMICFRS — An inspection of vetting, misconduct, and misogyny in the police service](https://hmicfrs.justiceinspectorates.gov.uk/publication-html/an-inspection-of-vetting-misconduct-and-misogyny-in-the-police-service/)